Kaoutherbo/Practical-exercises-algorithm/README.md

 # Pratical-exercises-algorithm

-This project contains C programming exercises and their solutions.
+This repository contains C programming exercises and their solutions.
 It demonstrates the following concepts:

 1. Generating random integers and filling an array with them.
 2. Sorting an array using the selection sort algorithm.

 ## Table of Contents

 - [Pratical-exercises-algorithm](#pratical-exercises-algorithm)
   - [Table of Contents](#table-of-contents)